 Visiting a page without trailing slash may break relative paths, so you might want to configure Vercel to always redirect paths with a trailing slash.
 By default, redirecting to a trailing slash is not enabled on Vercel.

-, Vercel will redirect with trailing slash, resulting in /about/
+slash, like /about, Vercel will redirect with trailing slash, resulting in /about/.

 Paths with a file extension will not redirect to a trailing slash, for example if you